BlrjDaad/Slack-ntification-employee/README.md

-# Cornershop's Backend Test
+# Simple account

-This technical test requires the design and implementation (using Django) of a management system to coordinate the meal delivery for Cornershop employees.
+This project requires the design and implementation (using Django) of a management system to coordinate the meal delivery for employees.

 ## Steps to go:
 - Project requirement